 Pause for just a moment to think about what BCHS means to our community.
 I speak on behalf of everyone at BCHS, when I say that we are all truly thankful for the community’s devotion to the homeless animals in our care and grateful to Commissioners Amadio and Camp for granting a $10,000 appropriation in 2018.
 We appreciate those who have stepped forward to help.
 Yet it’s no time to relent, and we hope you’ll stand with us in 2018 and beyond.

 Beaver County Humane Society

 Since 1950 the Beaver County Humane Society has been committed to helping animals in the Beaver County Area.
-More than sixty-five years later, more than 4,000 animals receive comfort and care each year.
+Sixty-eight years later, more than 4,000 animals receive comfort and care each year.